AMSAT-NA/PacSatFSKBoard/NOTES.md

 Also document that you cannot turn off power when the board is connected to the debugger or bad things can happen, and that the serial port doesn't work if you don't have the JTAG connector in place.

-The debug port and the serial interface are too close together.
-Separate them out a bit.
-Also, make the serial port a right-angle connector so it can be used when in the board stack.
-The JTAG connector appears to have enough room.

 It doesn't look like the transmitter and receiver chips can be coaxed to work on the same frequencies if the transmitter is in the 430MHz